 The 2004 Plan provides for the granting of stock options, stock appreciation rights, RSUs and RSAs to employees, officers, directors and consultants of the Company.
 Stock options may be granted with an exercise price not less than 100% of the fair market value of the common stock on the date of grant.
-On April 27, 2010, an amendment and restatement of the 2004 Plan was approved by the Company's stockholders to, among other things, reserve additional shares of common stock for issuance thereunder.
-As of June 30, 2011, total shares remaining available for issuance under the 2004 Plan were 2,439,637.
+As of September 30, 2011, total shares remaining available for issuance under the 2004 Plan were 2,123,027.